raspberrypilearning/generic-api-registering-twitter/en/step_1.md

-To use the Twitter API with any programming language you'll need to complete a few simple steps:
+To use the Twitter API with any programming language, you'll need to complete a few simple steps:

 *[API]: Application Programming Interface

-  - Register for a Twitter account (if you don't already have one to use)
+  - Register a Twitter account (if you don't already have one to use)
   - Create a Twitter Application
   - Copy your credentials

 ### Register for a Twitter account

 - Create a Twitter account at [twitter.com](https://twitter.com).
-If you are under 13, then you will need a responsible adult to set up the account for you.
+If you are under 13, then you will have to use an account set up by a parent or guardian using their name and information.

     ![Create Twitter account](images/signup.png)

 - You'll need to provide a phone number or email address to register an account, and only one account is allowed per email address.

-- You might also want to upload a photo and fill out the bio, but make sure you are being safe and not uploading personally identifiable information.
+- You might want to upload a photo and fill out the account's bio section, but make sure you are being safe and not uploading personally identifiable information.

 ### Create a Twitter Application